adamsilver/fdpb/03-book-a-flight.md

 </td>
 ```

-*(Note: the hidden `span` stops the number being read out twice by some screen readers.)*
+*(Note: the `span` has an `aria-hidden="true"` attribute which stops the number being read out twice by some screen readers without hiding it from sighted users.)*

-While screen reader users *can* operate the calendar, it's not especially useful to them.
+While screen reader users *can* operate the calendar, it's probably not that useful.
 Entering a date by typing directly into the text box is probably easier and quicker.
 But we don't make those assumptions.
-Instead, we adhere to principle 5, *Offer choice* by letting them do either.
+Instead, we adhere to principle 5, *Offer choice* by letting them do as they wish.

 #### Future Support